mrlt8/docker-wyze-bridge/README.md

 ## Changes in v1.4.2

 - **NEW**: ✨ ENV: `OFFLINE_IFTTT={event}:{key}` - Send a webhook trigger to IFTTT when the camera goes offline (-90).
-  This will pass the camera name as value1, the error code as value2 and the error name as value3.

 - **CHANGED**: 🚧 MQTT now reports camera `state` as "connected", "disconnected", "offline", or the connection error. (#359)